 - Your income did not meet the affordability criterion;

-- Another applicant was successful; or
+- Another applicant was deemed a better fit; or

-Approach the application process with the right attitude
+Go in with the right attitude

+As you move through the process, the best thing you can do is stay calm and ensure you’re polite and friendly to the agent looking after the property.
 Approaching the rental experience with the right attitude can make all the difference and directly impact the success of your rental application.

-Paying the rental bond and rent in advance
+Organise your rental bond and rent in advance